-For the first 22 years of my life, I lived in Hefei, China, where I spent my childhood, and where I started BS degree in math from Anhui University.
-After that, I received MS degree from ShanghaiTech University (joint program with The University of the Chinese Academy of Sciences).
+I grew up in Hefei, China, where I spent my childhood, and where I started BS degree in math from Anhui University.
+After that, I received MS degree from a joint program by ShanghaiTech University and the University of the Chinese Academy of Sciences.
 Throughout three amazing years in Shanghai, I was given lifelong friendships, a rigorous academic environment, and the indestructible determination to further explore.
-Now, I am a first-year CS Ph.D. student at the University of Arizona under the supervision of Prof. Kwang-sung Jun.
+Now, I am a second-year CS Ph.D. student at the University of Arizona under the supervision of Prof. Kwang-sung Jun.

 Machine learning, bandit problem, mathematical optimization